uadmin/uadmin/docs/_build/html/_sources/bestpractices.rst.txt

 |

-**For the login process**

-* Avoid using common passwords such as "123456" and "password".
-Use a password that contains an uppercase and lowercase letters, numbers, and special symbols for strong security.
-* Enable two factor authentication in your user account.
-2FA adds an extra layer of security that makes it harder for an attacker to access your data.
-* Always set an email address in the user account just in case if he forgots his password.
-* It is also a wise way to determine if the user is authenticated or not in the session.

-|

 **Before we start creating a model**

 * The first letter of a model name must be in uppercase format.